 The Mackinaw jacket, named after the Mackinac region where it originated, is a woolen jacket known for its warmth and durability.
 Originally designed for outdoorsmen and loggers, the Mackinaw jacket features a distinctive plaid pattern and multiple pockets for storage.

-Popular in Canada since the early 20th century, it remains a staple of Canadian fashion, particularly in colder regions, prized for its ruggedness and practicality.
+Popular in Canada since the early 20th century, it remains a staple of Canadian national costume, particularly in colder regions, prized for its ruggedness and practicality.

 Accessories